mario-lemes/moltyjs/README.md

 });

 // Post hooks on insertMany
-newSchema.post('insertMany', async function(connection, tenant, next) {
+newSchema.post('insertMany', async function(connection, tenant, meta, next) {
   // We can perform any action against the DB with the
   // connection instance and the tenant name const newDoc = TestModel.new({